patrickbwarren/transam-triton/TRIMCC.md

 after all bytes have been generated.
 This can be used to make tape headers.

+Compilation can be terminated early in any source file with the `end` directive.
+In an included file this causes the compiler to continue from the next token after the corresponding `include` statement in the including file.
+In the top level this causes compilation to finish completely.

 Repeated tokens can be specified by a repeat count followed by `*`, thus for example `64*OD` generates 64 ASCII carriage return markers as in the tape header below.
-Alternatively, following a token by `>` and a memory address expressed as a 16-bit word in hexadecimal, or a variable preceded by `!`, will export as many tokens as are needed to fill memory up to but not including the specified memory address (if the code has already reached the specified address then no tokens are emitted).
+Alternatively, following a token by `>` and a memory address expressed as a 16-bit word in hexadecimal, or a variable preceded by `!`, will export as many repeated elements as are needed to fill memory up to but not including the specified memory address (if the code has already reached or gone past the specified address then no tokens are emitted).
 This can be used for example to pad out to a specified position.
 For instance if the next byte to be exported would be at address `1612` (based on the value of `ORG` and the number of bytes exported thus far), and the code encounters `NOP>1620`, then the code will emit 14 NOP op-codes (`00`) to fill to `161F` and the next byte to be exported will be at address `1620`.
 The same effect can be achieved by having something like `FRAME=1620` earlier in the code, and using `NOP>!FRAME`.
 Finally, by specifying the value of `END` and using `NOP>!END` one can pad the compiled code out to a specified end address (see [`invaders_tape.tri`](invaders_tape.tri) for another example).

+Repeat counts also work with multi-token and multi-byte instructions, for example:

+- `3*"ABC"` will result in `ABCABCABC` (in ASCII bytes);
+- `5*INX H` will result in `23 23 23 23 23` (ie five increment HL instructions);
+- `4*ADI A1` will result in `C6 A1 C6 A1 C6 A1 C6 A1` (four add immediate instructions);
+- `2*CALL !PCRLF` will result in `CD 33 00 CD 33 00`, assuming `PCRLF` is assigned to `0033`.

 Strings in Triton have to be explicitly terminated by the ASCII END OF TRANSMISSION marker (`04` or ctrl-D) so that a typical string would